 2) ‘Thoracic,’ which refers to the middle of your spine; and

 3) ‘Lumbar,’ which refers to the lower portion of your spine ending at your coccyx or tailbone.

 Within these three areas of the spine, the areas are divided further and referred to by numbers associated with specific vertebra (Cervical C1, C2; Thoracic T1, T2; Lumbar L1, L2, etc.).
-Because the spine is required to constantly move and bend in all directions, it cannot be one single, immobile piece of bone.
+Because the spine is required to move and bend in all directions constantly, it cannot be one immobile piece of bone.
 Instead, the spine is comprised of individual bones similar in size and general shape to a tiny can of cat food.
-Between these bones (vertebra) are ‘discs,’ which I like to explain as being similar to a small balloon partially filled with fluid and surrounded by nerves.
-Now that you have a general picture of how the spine is constructed, it is easier to explain common forms of injuries associated with the spine.
+Between these bones (vertebrae) are ‘discs,’ which I like to explain as similar to a small balloon partially filled with fluid and surrounded by nerves.
+Now that you have a general picture of how the spine is constructed, it is easier to explain common forms of injuries associated with it.

-An attorney who has a strong grasp of the medical issues involved with a back injury is a key to success for our clients.
-We have obtained a 3.5 million dollar settlement for a construction worker who was injured and had a spinal cord stimulator implanted in his spine, 1.45 million dollars for a woman who slipped and fell and required a surgical procedure known as a balloon kyphoplasty, 3.525 million dollars for a person who underwent a lumbar fusion, 3.475 million dollars for another client who had lumbar surgery, and a jury verdict of 2.1 million dollars for a person who aggravated a preexisting back injury as a result of an automobile accident.
+An attorney with a strong grasp of the medical issues involved with a back injury is a key to success for our clients.
+We have obtained a 3.5 million dollar settlement for a construction worker who was injured and had a spinal cord stimulator implanted in his spine, 1.45 million dollars for a woman who slipped and fell and required a surgical procedure known as balloon kyphoplasty, 3.525 million dollars for a person who underwent a lumbar fusion, 3.475 million dollars for another client who had lumbar surgery, and a jury verdict of 2.1 million dollars for a person who aggravated a preexisting back injury as a result of an automobile accident.

 Call Our Personal Injury Lawyers